 5 Benefits of a Globalized Supply Chain

 The onset of globalization means supply chain management is more complex and business critical than ever before.
-As a logistics manager or business owner, it falls on you to know how globalization can benefit your operation.
+As supply chain managers or business owners, logistics optimization falls on you, and it is your responsibility to know how globalization can benefit your operation.

-- Expand sourcing opportunities – Globalization makes it possible for businesses to secure a diverse selection of workers, materials, and products from regions of the world that were previously out of reach.
+2. Expand sourcing opportunities – Globalization makes it possible for businesses to increase production by securing a diverse selection of workers, raw material, and products from regions of the world that were previously out of reach.
+This can result in significant labor costs.

-- Offer a larger selection of goods and services – Globalization increases your sourcing opportunities which means it also increases the range of products and services that you can provide for your customer.
+3. Offer a larger selection of goods and services – Global sourcing opportunities mean an increase in the range of products and services that you can provide for your customer.

 5 Negatives of a Globalized Supply Chain